Robot-Inventor/twi-ext/README.md

 Unofficial utility to develop browser extensions for Twitter / X.

+This package provides a simple API to interact with the Twitter web interface.
+It allows you to listen to events such as new tweets being added to the timeline, and provides access to the React props of the tweets or user profiles.

+It is used to develop [Shadowban Scanner](https://github.com/Robot-Inventor/shadowban-scanner/), a browser extension that helps you detect shadowbans on Twitter, and other extensions.

 > [!IMPORTANT]
 > This utility works only within page scripts.
 Running it within a content script may result in an error.

+> [!WARNING]
+> This package is under development and some features are not yet implemented.

 ## Installation